Best and Cheap COVID-19 Travel Insurance for Bali (Indonesia) 2023

 ---|---|---|---|---|---|

-As you compare across the 6 travel insurers’ benefits and premiums, the average cost of a travel insurance plan with COVID-19 coverage for a 4D3N Bali trip is about $32, assuming that we take the most basic plan offered by each travel insurance provider.
+As you compare across the 6 travel insurersâ benefits and premiums, the average cost of a travel insurance plan with COVID-19 coverage for a 4D3N Bali trip is about $33, assuming that we take the most basic plan offered by each travel insurance provider.

 Estimated average cost of a travel insurance plan:

-FWD, Starr and AIG may be more suitable if you’re looking at more cost-efficient options.
-Moreover, the medical expenses coverage by Starr and Allianz is quite extensive with a hefty maximum limit of $1,000,000, which are among the higher ones in these 6 travel insurances.
-If you’re looking for even more comprehensive coverage for medical expenses in the situation that you get diagnosed with COVID-19, Singlife’s Prestige plan has the highest coverage limit of $5,000,000.
+FWD, Starr and Bubblegum may be more suitable if youâre looking at more cost-efficient options.
+Moreover, the medical expenses coverage by Starr is quite extensive with a maximum limit of $200,000, compared to others with a maximum claim benefit of up to only $100,000.
+If youâre looking for even more comprehensive coverage for medical expenses in the situation that you encounter an unexpected severe illness or injury, Singlifeâs Prestige plan has the highest coverage limit of $250,000.

 About Bali in Indonesia